FAQ - hearing aids

 It's quite a lengthy drive to reach the town, and I would appreciate the convenience of having my hearing aids fitted and assessment completed in one visit.
 Is this feasible?

 Yes, absolutely.
 We are happy to accommodate individuals who need to travel long distances.
-If you wish to have your hearing assessment and hearing aid fitting completed in one visit, we simply require a tele-health consultation with you beforehand and at least 7-8 working days' notice, so we can order the devices in for you.
-The tele-health is required so we can gather necessary information regarding your hearing needs, hearing health history, and your device preferences.
-Please contact us if this is what you are after.
+If you wish to have your hearing assessment and hearing aid fitting completed in one visit, we simply require a bit of notice to ensure the time is available.

 Do you use Real-Ear-Measurements (REM) to program your hearing aids?
 Why is REM important?